The US monkeypox response is failing queer men

 The city ran out of appointments later that day.

 According to health officials, the CDC, and others, monkeypox is a “mild” disease, usually not fatal, that largely consists of sores that can spread all over the body.
-That it starts as a fever, that the sores will creep all over your body and make it hard to sleep, that it feels like someone exploded a lightbulb in your bottom, that the pain is scorching and unbearable, and that TPOXX, a drug that can help battle the virus, is frustratingly impossible to procure — come from accounts from queer men who have or had the disease.
+That it starts as a fever, that the sores will creep all over your body and make it hard to sleep, that it feels like someone exploded a lightbulb in your bottom, that the pain is scorching and unbearable, and that TPOXX, a drug that can help battle the virus, is frustratingly impossible to procure — this knowledge comes from accounts from queer men who have or had the disease.
 Some of those men have posted their experiences on social media because of the lack of information about the severity of the disease.

+Last week, the US declared the monkeypox outbreak — now nationwide — a federal public health emergency, a move which should help unlock access to emergency funding and other resources to stem the epidemic.
+But vaccine availability remains a problem everywhere.

-The US government has been criticized because it didn’t act with urgency against monkeypox after a New York Times report surfaced that, despite a vaccine supply and information coming in from Europe, the US took a wait-and-see approach.
+The federal government has been criticized because it didn’t act with urgency against monkeypox after a July New York Times report surfaced that, despite a vaccine supply and information coming in from Europe in June, the US took a wait-and-see approach.
 Protests have erupted.
 New York City, California, Illinois, and other cities and states have declared states of emergency to receive and deploy resources to battle the epidemic.
-Appointments are few and far between, many without any second doses planned, though Jynneos is a two-dose vaccine, and overall, the handful of cases in May and June have, by August, increased to 6,300 reported cases in the US, and 1,617 in the state of New York.
+Appointments are few and far between, many without any second doses planned, though Jynneos is a two-dose vaccine, and overall, the handful of cases in May and June have, as of August 11, increased to 10,392 reported cases in the US, and 2,132 in the state of New York.

 Without my gay phone tree, I don’t think I would’ve been able to get a dose of Jynneos.
-On the one hand, having this network is great and largely informative in the midst of an outbreak.
+On the one hand, having this network is great and informative in the midst of an outbreak.

 At the same time, that I’m largely depending on my network of friends to let me know the latest about an epidemic has shown the gaps in the American health care system and how thin public health resources are spread.